GEMS Development Team

 (numerical "engine" of Selektor codes) has been upgraded into an

+radionuclides.
 The IPM-2 module, together with an improved graphical

-user's interface powered by the Qt Toolkit, forms a basis of GEM-Selektor v.2-PSI
+user's interface powered by the Qt Toolkit, forms a basis of GEM-Selektor

-GEMS-PSI version 2.0 code with built-in edition
+The first release of the GEMS-PSI version 2.0 code with built-in edition

-of NAGRA-PSI thermochemical database, oriented mainly to aquatic systems and
+of NAGRA-PSI thermochemical database, oriented mainly to aquatic systems

 took place by the end of 2003 on this web site (http://gems.web.psi.ch/).

-GEM-Selektor code is developed jointly by the PSI LES
+Since 2008, the GEM-Selektor code is developed jointly by the PSI LES and

-applications of GEMS and GEMS3K (formerly GEMIPM2K) for scientific
+of GEMS and GEMS3K (formerly GEMIPM2K) for scientific issues related to

 nuclear waste disposal.
 The emphasis of IGP team is in modeling